aplteam/Tester/README.md

 ### Flow control

 `FailsIf`, `PassesIf` and `GoToTidyUp` control the program flow in test functions.
+The test template contains examples for how to use these functions.

-These functions return a result (Boolean) in case error trapping is active but make the calling `Test*`-function crash otherwise, allowing you to investigate a failing test case right on the spot.
+The functions return a result (Boolean) in case error trapping is active but make the calling `Test*`-function crash otherwise, allowing you to investigate a failing test case right on the spot.

 This is achieved by the functions `FailsIf` and `PassesIf` signalling an error that can be trapped with: